naizhengtan/NN4Sys-benchmark/database_indexing/README.md

 ## Verification instruction

+Please first unzip the benchmarks.zip.
 There are three folders: normal, lognormal, and piecewise.
 Each folder contains 3 instance files, and each file has a time limit less tahn 20 mins in total to verify all the specifications.
 Each specification contains a short range of the key and a short range of the index.
 We need to verify whether the output of the network for the given key range falls in the given index range.